blynkkk/blynk-library/docs/Implementing.md

 Look at the examples [here](https://github.com/blynkkk/blynk-library/tree/master/boards-json).
 You can send us your own board description file for review and App integration.

+There may be a problem that you want to start testing your implementation, but your board is not listed int the Blynk App.
+On Android, we now have a "Generic Board" specially for such purposes.
+Unfortunately iOS does not have it yet.

+Basically you can select UNO board and check how it works using just virtual pins.
+Most digital pins will also work.
+Analog IO/PWM will not work in general, until we add your board to the App.

 ## Blynk protocol

 Blynk transfers binary messages with the following structure: